ja2-stracciatella/ja2-stracciatella.github.io/mods.md

 #### Creating patches
 If you want to change `FILE.json`, you will have to create `FILE.patch.json`.
 The easiest way is to make a copy of the file, change it however you desire, then use a [patch generator](https://chbrown.github.io/rfc6902/) to create the contents for the patch file.
-With the linked tool this would mean you paste the original file in the "input" box, the changed one in the "output" box and then "results" will change to show the patch, which you should save.
+With the linked tool this would mean you paste the original file in the "input" box, the changed one in the "output" box and then "results" will change to show the patch.
+You should save it to your configuration folder: see note in the [game.json](#gamejson) section.

 That particular tool unfortunately does not support JSON comments.
 If you get parsing errors, you can try stripping all lines with `//` from both boxes first, since it is very likely the patch will apply normally to the original file (with the comments).
 Or you can write the patch manually, following the examples.